-Eternals first reactions: Fans are divided over Chloé Zhao's Marvel film
+Eternals First Reactions: Fans Are Divided Over Chloé Zhao's Marvel Film

 Marvel fans won’t have to wait too long to check out the latest from the MCU.
-After a pandemic-enforced delay of almost a year, Marvel’s Eternals is finally arriving in Singapore theatres on 4 November 2021.
+After a pandemic-enforced delay of almost a year, Marvel’s Eternals is finally arriving in theatres soon.

 Recently, the film was finally unveiled to its audience, following its star-studded world premiere at Los Angeles’ iconic El Capitan Theatre.
 Here’s everything you need to know.